practicingruby/practicing-ruby-paid/posts/v7/007-wumpus.md

 end
 ```

-4) Connections between rooms are bidirectional; one-way
+4) One-way paths are not allowed, i.e. all connections between rooms are
-paths are not allowed.
+bidirectional:

 ```ruby
 it "has two-way connections to neighbors" do